kubevirt/user-guide/vm-life-cycle.md

 ## Basic Life-cycle

-Every `VM` represents a single virtual machine _instance_.
+Every `VirtualMachine` represents a single virtual machine _instance_.
-In general, the management of VMs is kept similar to how `Pods` are managed: Every Vm that is defined in the cluster is expected to be running, just like pods.
+In general, the management of VirtualMachines is kept similar to how `Pods` are managed: Every Vm that is defined in the cluster is expected to be running, just like pods.
-Deleting a VM is equivalent to shutting it down, this is also equivalent to how pods behave.
+Deleting a VirtualMachine is equivalent to shutting it down, this is also equivalent to how pods behave.

 FIXME needs to be reworked.